Justin Bethel: College career

-Bethel did not receive much interest from college football programs, and he planned to study culinary arts at Johnson & Wales University, until his high school coach, former Clemson co-offensive coordinator and USF head coach Jeff Scott, was hired to be a coach for the Presbyterian Blue Hose.
+Bethel did not receive much interest from college football programs, and he planned to study culinary arts at Johnson & Wales University, until his high school coach, future Clemson co-offensive coordinator and USF head coach Jeff Scott, was hired to be a coach for the Presbyterian Blue Hose.
 Bethel decided to attend Presbyterian, and majored in Business Administration.

 Bethel played in 12 games during his freshman season in 2008, amassing 54 tackles and 37 solo tackles.
 He had two interceptions and two blocked kicks.
 2009 was a breakout season for Bethel.
 He had a team-best 79 tackles during 11 games, 55 of which were solo.
 He blocked 3 kicks, two in a game against the Gardner–Webb Runnin' Bulldogs.
 He also forced one fumble and had 4.5 tackles for a loss.
 For his efforts, he was named to the Big South Conference all-conference second-team defensive squad.